steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 Let's examine a few points in detail.

 ### The root package
-The package identified in the top Cargo.toml of the project is the [root package](https://doc.rust-lang.org/cargo/reference/workspaces.html#root-package).
+The package identified in the `Cargo.toml` of the top directory in the project is the [root package](https://doc.rust-lang.org/cargo/reference/workspaces.html#root-package).
 This is __MyProject__ in the diagram above.
 List all the other local packages (usually your libraries) in the \[workspace\] part of the Cargo.toml file.
-These are the __foo__ and __bar__ libraries in the diagram.
+These are the `foo` and `bar` libraries in the diagram.

 ### Local library dependencies
-The root package Cargo.toml refers to local dependencies using the _path_ property.
-For example if the root project depends on the local foo library:
+The root package `Cargo.toml` refers to local dependencies using the `path` property.
+For example if the root project depends on the local `foo` library:

     # root Cargo.toml
     [dependencies]
     foo = { path = "./foo" }

-Similiarly, if the foo library depends on the local bar library:
+Similiarly, if the `foo` library depends on the local `bar` library, then we need to refer up one directory level with `../`

     # foo's Cargo.toml
     [dependencies]
     bar = { path = "../bar" }

+## Fuzz Early and Often

+[Fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) means blasting your library with pseudo-randomized input to try to cause crashes.
+Good fuzz testers try to focus on input conditions that matter rather than pure randomness.
+For example, consider a program that takes a 32-bit integer input.
+Values like 0, 1, and -1 are more likely to be coding corner cases than the wasteland between 2 and 4294967294.
+You don't want a fuzz tester spending too much time in the boring middle.

+Notice that each library can have its own [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) sub-project.
+Fuzz testing your libraries as development progresses finds problems early and encourages real error handling.
+Cargo-fuzz will not complain if your library returns errors, but will count all crashes as bugs.
+It doesn't matter if you saw the crash coming with a `panic!()`, it's still a crash.  __You'll need to refactor all crashes as errors returned to the caller__.
+After that tidying up, fuzz testing will find crashes you did _not_ see coming.

+For Rust, the easiest fuzzing choice is [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz).

+    cargo install cargo-fuzz
+    cd <my library dir>
+    cargo fuzz init

+The `cargo fuzz init` command creates a `fuzz` subdirectory containing its own package and `Cargo.toml` file.
+Typical directory structure looks like this: